MetrOasis® Advanced Training Center & Beauty School is the premier boutique beauty school of Alaska, located in mid-town Anchorage. 907.276.4110

 HOT Beauty Center and School

-MetrOasis® LLC Beauty School &
+MetrOasis® Beauty School

-Advanced Training Center
+& Advanced Training Center

 4450 Cordova Street #130